Main Maritime Shipping Routes

-Maritime routes are a function of obligatory points of passage, which are strategic locations, of physical constraints (coasts, winds, marine currents, depth, reefs, ice) and of political borders.
-As a result, maritime routes draw arcs on the earth water surface as intercontinental maritime transportation tries to follow the great circle distance.
-Main shipping lanes are those supporting the most important commercial shipping flows servicing major markets.
+Maritime routes are a function of obligatory points of passage, which are strategic locations that act as chokepoints.
+Physical constraints (coasts, winds, marine currents, depth, reefs, ice) and political borders also play result, maritime routes draw arcs on the earth water surface as intercontinental maritime transportation tries to follow the great circle distance.
+Core routes are those supporting the most important commercial shipping flows servicing major markets.